cohesity/cohesity-poshbot/cohesity-module-for-poshbot/PoshBot.Cohesity/public/README.md

   # Commands

-  To get information on commands use `get cohesity command help` to get info or `!help command -Full` (e.g `!help Get-PBCohesityAlerts -Full`) for full info on use.
+  To get information on commands use `get cohesity help` to get info or `!help command -Full` (e.g `!help Get-PBCohesityAlerts -Full`) for full info on use.

   For more details:
   * $ indicates user input